-Once you have collected and organized your data, you can check its accuracy before officially submitting it to the HUBB by uploading it to USAC's data validator.
-The data validator identifies records that would be accepted by the HUBB and flags any records that contain issues that may first need to be corrected.
+Once you have collected and organized your data, you can check its accuracy before officially submitting it to the HUBB portal by uploading it to USAC's data validator.
+The data validator identifies records that the HUBB portal would accept and flags any records that contain issues you may need to correct.
 The tool checks for errors such as missing data fields, improper formatting, faulty latitude or longitude coordinates, and locations in areas that are not eligible for support from certain funds.
 The validator does not store any data.

 Please be aware that:

-USAC has been designing and developing the HUBB with your needs in mind.
+USAC has been designing and developing the HUBB portal with your needs in mind.

-Based on the feedback we received, we have included the following features in the HUBB:
+Based on the feedback we received, we have included the following features in the HUBB portal: